 The Department of Journalism Advisory Council is made up of local, state and national media professionals as a way for the department to communicate with various industries.
 Members of the Council twice a year (once each in the Fall and Spring semester) and meet with faculty, meet with students and work with the department on issues involving everything from curriculum to careers.
 To meet with members, please look out for emails from the department chair about upcoming visits.
 The following people are currently members of the Department of Journalism Advisory Council.

-Alejandra Cancino is an investigative reporter at the Better Government Association, a Chicago-based government watchdog group.
+Alejandra Cancino is a senior investigative reporter at the Better Government Association, a Chicago-based investigative journalism newsroom.
 She worked at the Chicago Tribune from 2009 to 2015 as a business reporter covering manufacturing, economic development and labor.
-Her 2015 labor coverage earned a local award for best business and consumer reporting.
+Her work has been recognized with local and national journalism awards.

 Cancino, a board member of the Chicago Headline Club, one of the largest chapters of the Society of Professional Journalists, earned a bachelor’s degree in journalism in 2007.
 Her first job after college was at a Spanish-language weekly owned by the Palm Beach Post.
 She is a former Alligator reporter and enterprise editor.